 The School of Russian Ballet opened the doors of Sarasota-Bradenton studio in 2010 under the Artistic Direction of Sergiy Mykhaylov and Darya Fedotova, former international ballet dancers who trained at Kiev State Ballet School, one of the world’s best ballet colleges, using the Vaganova (Russian) Method of ballet training.
 This method is used at all levels of training, ages 3 through adult.

-Students of all ages work with professional instructors in an atmosphere of care and support.
+Students of all ages work with professional instructors in the atmosphere of care and support.
 They are given the opportunity to perform in full-length ballets each year, sharing the stage with international professional dancers.
 They also have the chance to perform in international ballet competitions.

-The School of Russian Ballet, not only enables the students to achieve their full potential as dancers, but we also believe it is important to have the students develop into well-rounded human beings with long-lasting friendships and a sense of confidence and healthy competition.
+The School of Russian Ballet not only enables the students to achieve their full potential as dancers, but we also believe it is important to have the students develop into well-rounded human beings with long-lasting friendships and a sense of confidence and healthy competition.